ahmad307/DataStructures/Stack/Stack.md

 # Stack
 This is a brief description of the Stack class, its supported functions and their runtime.
 ----------
-- A Stack is an array-like data structure that stores element in "Last in First out" manner.
+- A Stack is an array-like data structure that stores elements in "Last in First out" manner.
 In other words, the last inserted element is always on top of the stack and it is the first element that can be removed.
 - The default stack size in this class is 100, but the size can be expanded if the number of inserted elements > 100.

 ## Functions